AhnafTzr/Power_BI_Global_Store_Performance/README.md

 **Description:**

 This is a A Power BI dashboard to showcase Regional Store performance from Global Sales data from a practice dataset.
-The practice data was extracted from Accura Analytics server.